botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![identify-visual-error-based-sqli.png](images/identify-visual-error-based-sqli.png)

->The two payloads validate administrator record and then to retrieve the password for the Administrator account from the `user` table in the database, from the columns `username` and `password`.
+>The two payloads validate administrator record is the first record, and then to retrieve the password for the Administrator account from the `user` table in the database, from the columns `username` and `password`.

 ```
 TrackingId=x'||CAST((SELECT username FROM users LIMIT 1) AS int)--;